Continuing Education Activity

 Pharmacologic Agents

-Ionotropic: Iontropes indicated in patients who have contraindications to exercise and vasodilator.
+Inotropes are indicated in patients who have contraindications to exercise and vasodilators.
 Dobutamine is a commonly used inotrope for MPS.
-Dobutamine infusion started at 5 to 10 mcg /kg/min and increases after every 2 mins until MPHR(Maximum predicted heart rate) is achieved.
-Radiotracer injected once MPHR (maximum predicted heart rate) achieved then dobutamine should be continued for the next minute.
+Dobutamine infusion starts at 5 to 10 mcg /kg/min and increases every 2 mins until MPHR(Maximum predicted heart rate) is achieved.
+Once MPHR (maximum predicted heart rate) is achieved, a radiotracer is injected, and then dobutamine should be continued for the next minute.
 Dobutamine is contraindicated in patients with severe hypertension, unstable arrhythmia, and severe left main disease.

 Radiotracer

-There are two commonly used radiotracers for MPS.
+There are 2 commonly used radiotracers for MPS.

-Thallium-201 is a monovalent cation, property similar to potassium.
+Thallium-201 is a monovalent cation, a property similar to potassium.
 It has a half-life of 73 hours and emits 80 keV photons.
-Its peak myocardial concentration achieves in 5 minutes and has the property of rapid clearance from the intravascular compartment.
-The differential washout-clearance of thallium 201 is more rapid from normal myocardium.
-As hyperinsulinemia stated, it reduces blood concentration and slow distribution of thallium 201, so fasting is essential.
+Its peak myocardial concentration is achieved in 5 minutes and has the property of rapid clearance from the intravascular compartment.
+The differential washout-clearance of thallium 201 is more rapid than normal myocardium.
+As hyperinsulinemia stated, fasting is essential to reduce blood concentration and slow the distribution of thallium 201.
 Thallium should be injected at peak stress, and images should be taken 10 to 15 mins of injection.
 Rest images after 4 hours of stress image.[9]

 Advantages of thallium-201:

-Technetium–99 has a half-life of 6 hrs and emits 140keV photons.
-Technetium–99 tracers bound by mitochondria, limited washout occurs, so imaging can commence later and can be repeated.
+Technetium–99 has a half-life of 6 hrs and emits 140 keV photons.
+Limited washout occurs with technetium–99 tracers bound by mitochondria, so imaging can commence later and be repeated.
 Rest images are obtained after 15 to 45 minutes of stress.[10]

 Advantages of technetium–99:

-1. It has a shorter half-life, which allows for a higher dose resulting in better count statistics
+- It has a shorter half-life, which allows for a higher dose, resulting in better count statistics

 Complications

-The complications from a myocardial perfusion scan are rare.
-Few possible complications are:
+Complications from a myocardial perfusion scan are rare.
+A few possible complications are:

 Clinical Significance